OpenBEL/cytoscape-plugins/belframework-webservice-plugin/README.md

-BELFramework Webservice Plugin
+BELFramework Web Service Plugin
 ==============================

-This cytoscape plugin provides access to the webservice client stubs for the BELFramework Web API.
+This Cytoscape Plugin provides access to the webservice client for the BELFramework.

 License
 -------